DonMVB/aws/AWS_Assoc_SAA_C02.md

 - You can use Lambda as an event-driven service that executes based on changes in your AWS ecosystem.
 - You can also use Lambda as a handler in response to HTTP events via API calls over the AWS SDK or API Gateway.
 - Variety of permissions can be applied in IAM policy: InvokeFunction, Version, Function, Alias, and others.
+- IAM Policy can also use Tags.
+You can use this feature to control access to instance based on "type", where type is an artifical tag like "SystemTyoe:Prod" vs. "SystemType:UAT".

 ![Screen Shot 2020-06-30 at 9 19 33 AM](https://user-images.githubusercontent.com/13093517/86130894-df35a000-bab2-11ea-9908-acbe3e8d4824.png)